justfalter/jruby-profiler-callgrind-printer/README.md

 ## Summary

-This gem provides the similar functionality to that of [ruby-prof](https://github.com/ruby-prof/ruby-prof)'s [RubyProf::CallTreePrinter](https://github.com/ruby-prof/ruby-prof/blob/master/lib/ruby-prof/printers/call_tree_printer.rb), but for the JRuby's Profiler.
+This gem allows for the printing of JRuby Profiler results in 'callgrind' (sometimes called 'calltree') format.
+This functionality is similar to that of [ruby-prof](https://github.com/ruby-prof/ruby-prof)'s [RubyProf::CallTreePrinter](https://github.com/ruby-prof/ruby-prof/blob/master/lib/ruby-prof/printers/call_tree_printer.rb), but for the JRuby's Profiler.
 Specifically, JRuby::Profiler::CallgrindPrinter will produce 'callgrind' formatted output for analysis in any tool that understands Valgrind's 'callgrind' file format, such as KCacheGrind and QCacheGrind.

 CallgrindPrinter has been written in pure-ruby, as opposed to Java, simply to see if it was possible (and it was).

 ## Usage

 For a runnable example, see examples/example1.rb.